 Making an Application

-Three Rivers receives 84% of applications online and we recommend that you make your planning application via the Planning Portal.
+Three Rivers receives nearly all applications online and we recommend that you make your planning application via the Planning Portal.
 Registration is easy and you can complete your application form, upload supporting documents and pay fees online.

 - The benefits of applying online include: